AmbireTech/adex-protocol/README.md

 ### Terminology

+#### Platform
+We use “platform” to refer to the AdEx DSP

 #### Supply side

-Throughout these documents, "supply side", "publisher" or "publishers" all refer to entities who sell ad inventory.
+Throughout these documents, "supply side", "SSP", "publisher" or "publishers" all refer to entities who sell ad inventory.

 #### Demand side

-Throughout these documents, "demand side", "advertiser", "advertisers" or "buyers" all refer to entities who buy ad inventory.
+Throughout these documents, "demand side", "DSP", "advertiser", "advertisers" or "buyers" all refer to entities who buy ad inventory.

+#### Programmatic

+Programmatic advertising is the automated buying and selling of digital ad inventory, using real-time bidding and data-driven targeting, to deliver the right ad to the right audience at the right time.

+#### Demand-side platform (DSP)
+A DSP (Demand-side Platform) is a technology platform that allows advertisers to buy and manage digital ad inventory programmatically.

+#### Supply-side platform (SSP)
+An SSP (Supply-Side Platform) is a technology platform that enables publishers to sell and manage their digital ad inventory programmatically.

+#### Direct publishers
+Direct publishers are websites that have a direct connection to AdEx’s DSP, bypassing the need for a DSP or ad exchange platform.

 #### Users

 When we refer to "users", we mean end users: not of AdEx itself, but of the publishers.
 In other words, the users who see the ads, but might not even be aware of AdEx's existence.

-<div class='break-page'></div>

 #### Events

 Events, in the context of the AdView or the off-chain event aggregation, mean anything that a user does in regard to a digital ad - for example, click, impression, closing of the web page, etc. Events are usually broadcast as signed messages.

-#### Custom events

-Custom events usually refer to events that are publisher-defined.
-For example, if you're a publisher with an e-commerce website, you might choose to send an event for product purchases.

-A potential use case is using AdEx for affiliate networks, where publishers get a share of the revenue on every purchase of a product.

 #### Campaigns

-Ad campaigns are traditionally defined as "coordinated series of linked advertisements with a single idea or theme".
-In AdEx, they further represent a intent to spend a certain budget towards spreading those advertisements: essentially, a big piece of ad demand.
+Ad campaigns are conventionally defined as a “coordinated series of linked advertisements with a single idea or theme”.
+In AdEx, they signify an intention to allocate a specific budget towards promoting those advertisements, essentially representing a substantial portion of ad demand.
+Because campaigns represent a financial commitment on a smart contract, they can also be seen as smart, automated insertion orders.

-Campaigns are created with a total budget (e.g. 5000 USDC) and a specification of the desired result: e.g. purchase as many impressions as possible for this ad, with a maximum allowed price per impression and targeting information.

-Because campaigns represent a financial commitment on a smart contract, they can be also be seen as smart, automated insertion orders.

-The cryptocurrencies that can be used for a campaign depend on what [Core](#core) is used and what it supports: e.g. the Ethereum implementation supports all ERC20 tokens, but it can also be deployed on any EVM network.

-In the AdEx protocol, each campaign uses a payment channel powered by a technology we call **OUTPACE**.
-Multiple campaigns can run on the same payment channel, as payment channels are created between **validators** (more on this later).

 #### Layer 2

 Layer 2 refers to blockchain scaling solutions, which allow financial transactions or other state transitions to happen very fast, off the blockchain, while still being enforceable or eventually being committed to the underlying blockchain.

-Ideally, layer 2 solutions allow throughput levels seen in centralized systems, while still being as trustless and censorship-resistant as blockchains.

-In AdEx, we use two scaling primitives that we defined: **OCEAN** and **OUTPACE**.
+Ideally, Layer 2 solutions allow throughput levels seen in centralized systems, while still being as trustless and censorship-resistant as blockchains.
+In AdEx, we use a scaling primitive, called OUTPACE, which allows for multiple campaigns to run on the same payment channel, thus allowing for lower transaction fees.

-#### Offchain unidirectional trust-less payment channel (OUTPACE)
+#### Validators
+Validators in the AdEx ecosystem are responsible for verifying and validating transactions on the blockchain, ensuring the security and transparency of the network.
+More about validators can be found here.

+#### Observers
+The observers are delegated to collect events in relation to a certain campaign.
+All validators of a campaign are, by definition, observers of all events related to it.

+### Layer 2

+#### OUTPACE

+In the AdEx protocol, each campaign uses a payment channel powered by a technology we call OUTPACE.
+Multiple campaigns can run on the same payment channel, as payment channels are created between validators.

 **OUTPACE** stands for **O**ffchain **u**nidirectional **t**rustless **pa**yment **c**hann**e**l

 An **OUTPACE** channel is defined on-chain with a validator set and a token address.
 Any amount of funds of that token can be deposited into the channel at any time.
 The validators observe off-chain events, and the leading validator (validators[0]) would propose the new state of the channel, and the rest of the validators check and confirm those new states.

-If a state is signed by a supermajority (>=2/3) of validators, it can be used to enforce a result on-chain and withdraw funds from the channel.
+If a state is signed by a supermajority (>=2/2) of validators, in the case of campaigns in which direct publishers participate, it can be used to enforce a result on-chain and withdraw funds from the channel.

 ##### State transition rules